Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning: Utility-Diversity Sampling (UDS)

-where $\|\cdot\|_F$ denotes the Frobenius norm, computed as the square root of the sum of squares of all entries in the matrix.
-The left inequality achieves equality when $\bm{L}(\bm{x}_t^i;\bm{\theta}_t)$ is rank-$1$ and has only one non-zero singular value.
-The right inequality achieves equality when $\bm{L}(\bm{x}_t^i;\bm{\theta}_t)$ has full rank and all singular values are equal. \end{lemma_plain} Thus, a larger nuclear norm arises in two ways: (1) the Frobenius norm increases, indicating larger logits, and (2) for a fixed Frobenius norm, the nuclear norm shifts closer to the upper bound.
-Below we clarify how these two effects embody the two complementary aspects of sample-importance score.
+where $C=\sqrt{\min(N,V)}$ and $\|\cdot\|_F$ denotes the Frobenius norm, computed as the square root of the sum of squares of all entries in the matrix.
+The left inequality holds with equality when $\bm{L}(\bm{x}_t^i;\bm{\theta}_t)$ is rank-$1$ (i.e., has only one non-zero singular value).
+The right inequality holds with equality when $\bm{L}(\bm{x}_t^i;\bm{\theta}_t)$ has full rank and all singular values are equal. \end{lemma_plain}

-\paragraph{Larger Nuclear Norm indicates higher Optimization Utility.} Traditional notions of sample difficulty---such as \emph{maximum loss} \citep{loshchilov2015online} or \emph{maximum gradient} \citep{katharopoulos2018not}---often misalign with actual training dynamics \citep{wang2024greats}.
-Instead, we characterize sample importance through its potential contribution to loss reduction, termed its \emph{optimization utility}.
+\paragraph{Larger Nuclear Norm Correlates With Higher Optimization Utility.} Traditional notions of sample difficulty in online batch selection---such as \emph{maximum loss} \citep{loshchilov2015online} or \emph{maximum gradient} \citep{katharopoulos2018not}---often misalign with actual training dynamics \citep{wang2024greats}.
+Instead, we characterize sample importance through its potential contribution to loss reduction, which has been widely used in previous work and which we term \emph{optimization utility}.
 For ease of exposition, we assume training with SGD using batch size $B$ and a learning rate $\eta_t$.
 An extension to Adam is provided in Appendix \ref{sec:Adam}.
 The parameter update at iteration $t$ is $\bm{\theta}_{t+1} - \bm{\theta}_t = -\frac{\eta_t}{B} \sum_{j=1}^B \nabla_{\bm{\theta}} \ell(\bm{x}_t^j; \bm{\theta}_t)$.
 After the update, the logits matrix for datapoint $\bm{x}_t^i$ can be expanded using a first-order Taylor expansion:

 so that the induced change is